What to do if the Muir Woods shuttle is full. Here are 7 ways to enjoy a day trip to Muir Woods without taking the Muir Woods shuttle.

 Battle of the Buses: Big Corporate Buses vs. Family Owned MinibusesWinners get 10% off their 💯% local tour of San Francisco with promo code "golocal"!

-There’s no shortage of Muir Woods tours from San Francisco.
-Some of the best Bay Area tours stop at Muir Woods.
-But our personal favorite of all the San Francisco tours is, naturally, Dylan’s Famous Tour.
+There’s no shortage of tours traveling by bus to Muir Woods from San Francisco.
+Some of the best Bay Area tours stop at Muir Woods, but our personal favorite San Francisco and Muir Woods tour is Dylan’s Famous Tour.

-Our Muir Woods tour is “Famous” because you get to discover all of San Francisco’s most popular spots — many neighborhoods that big buses aren’t allowed in — as well as stopping for over an hour to explore the redwoods of Muir Woods.
+Our Muir Woods tour is “famous” because you get to discover all of San Francisco’s most popular spots, many neighborhoods that big buses aren’t allowed in, as well as stopping for over an hour to explore the redwoods of Muir Woods.

-OPTION 2: Ride share to Muir Woods, cab to Sausalito then ride share to San Francisco
+OPTION 2: Rideshare to Muir Woods, cab to Sausalito then rideshare to San Francisco

-Technically, you can ride share up to Muir Woods.
-Except, you won’t have any cell phone reception to order your ride share back to San Francisco.
+Technically, you can ride share up to Muir Woods, except you won’t have any cell phone reception to order your ride share back to San Francisco.
 Which makes ride sharing to Muir Woods one of the worst ways of getting to Muir Woods.

-Cabbies will be happy to bring you back to San Francisco from Muir Woods — for a hefty price.
-We’re talking $70 just to get to the Golden Gate Bridge.
+Cabbies will be happy to bring you back to San Francisco from Muir Woods, for a hefty price.
+We’re talking $70 to get to the Golden Gate Bridge.
 Your next best bet would be to take a cab down the mountain to the waterfront town of Sausalito.

-OPTION 3: Ride share to Muir Woods, cab to Sausalito and ferry to San Francisco
+OPTION 3: Rideshare to Muir Woods, cab to Sausalito and ferry to San Francisco

-If you make the mistake of taking a ride share up to Muir Woods, the lack of cell phone reception will make it all but impossible to order one back into San Francisco.
+As we mentioned above, the lack of cell phone reception at Muir Woods will make it all but impossible to order one back into San Francisco.
 There’s usually a few cabs hanging around the Muir Woods parking lot and for $70 they’ll take you to the Golden Gate Bridge.
 Outrageous, we know.

 If you are going to San Francisco, be sure to book Alcatraz in advance!Explore Muir Woods & Alcatraz with TripAdvisor's #1 Outdoor Activity in San Francisco on our "Day in the Bay" tour: bit.ly/DayInTheBay

-For those looking to pack even more in two days you might want to consider our Alcatraz & Famous Tour — aka our Alcatraz and city tour!
+For those looking to pack even more in two days you might want to consider our Alcatraz & Famous Tour, aka our Alcatraz and city tour.